rodkranz/fakeApi/README.md

 ```

 **Request POST**:
-when you use multiple status code to response without header to specific status code to response the response will be always random between status codes available for method resquest.
+when you are using multiple status, if you request without specify the status code the response will be random between data in seed format with the same method.
 ```
 curl -X POST "/api/account/user"
 ```